riyazuddin-1/vibeZ/README.md

 ```

 ## frontend
-Step 1: Add config.json file in the root of `frontend` folder
+Step 1: Add config.json file in the `/src` folder of `/frontend` folder
 >config.json
 >```
 >{